behnamasadi/cpp_tutorials/docs/vcpkg.md

-Get all commits where `zlib` has been committed inm
+Get all commits where `zlib` has been committed in
 ```
 git log -p --pretty=format:"%H" -- versions/baseline.json | grep -B 10 -A 10 '"zlib"'
 ```